inbravo/travel/october-2017/README.md

 ##  4:30 AM Modinagar
 *	State of solace arrives; internal dialogue between mind and heart is started to culminate
 *	Feeling powerful again; feeling unattached to any man made classification, I am just a nomadic rider now
-*	All myriad thoughts about reactions, judgements, hates and regrets are passing through my head
+*	All myriad thoughts about reactions, judgments, hates and regrets are passing through my head
 *	Adios all my fears, adios all my worries, I am living in the moment!
 *	Not able to see any  long distance rider, which I usually encounter on this route, I throttled to ~70 kmps